technology-toolbox/website/content/blog/jjameson/2009/03/24/internet-explorer-8-upgrade.md

 - [http://www.stopie6.org](http://www.stopie6.org/)
 - [http://www.iedeathmarch.org](http://www.iedeathmarch.org/)

 With IE8, I'm also digging the fact that tabs are grouped by color to indicate which         tabs were opened from a particular page.
-I have a habit of doing an Internet search         and then using <kbd>CTRL+</kbd>click to quickly open the top 3-5 results so I can         scan them for the information I am looking for.
+I have a habit of doing an Internet search         and then using {{< kbd key="CTRL+" >}}click to quickly open the top 3-5 results so I can         scan them for the information I am looking for.
 By highlighting the tabs with various         colors, it gives this scenario an improved user experience (for example, it is very         easy to quickly close tabs that I no longer want open).

 I've also started using some of the [IE8 Developer Tools](http://msdn.microsoft.com/en-us/library/dd565628%28VS.85%29.aspx) -- and I must say these are a vast improvement over         the previous IE Developer Toolbar.
 However, it's much too early to say whether you'll         be able to pry [Firefox and its various add-ons](/blog/jjameson/2008/10/20/fessing-up-about-firefox) out of my toolbox ;-)